mackeylab/bids_ppc_scripts/README.md

 Then, someone should put their eyes on fMRIprep `.html` files for each subject run through this, and copy MRIQC outputs including # of resting-state vols into the `CBPD Scanning Data` sheet.

-There will also be a script to pull only a subset of the columns of MRIQC IQMs and aggregate them into a file to update the `CBPD_Scanning_Data` Google sheet with.
+There will also be a script to pull only a subset of the columns of MRIQC IQMs and aggregate them into a file to update the `CBPD_Scanning_Data` Google sheet.